The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Results

-Our measurements of interstellar scattering delays, scintillation bandwidths, and scintillation timescales are given in Table \ref{table_2}, with barred parameters ($\overline{\tau}_{\rm d}$, $\overline{\Delta\nu}_{\rm d}$, etc.) representing the ensemble weighted averages of the individual observations.
-We determined values for $\overline{\tau}_{\rm d}$ by calculating $\tau_{\rm d}$ values for individual epochs and then averaging them, rather than directly converting $\overline{\Delta\nu}_{\rm d}$.
-For comparison, in Tables \ref{table_1} and \ref{table_compare}, we also list the predicted scintillation parameters from the NE2001 Galactic electron density model \citep{NE2001} and the results from previous studies of these pulsars, respectively.
-Due to our short observation lengths, our $\overline{\Delta t_{\rm d}}$ values should probably be taken as lower limits in most cases since there were many epochs where scintles were not resolvable in time.
-An clear exception to this rule is PSR B1937$+$21, for which all scintles were smaller than our observation length.
-Other likely exceptions to this rule likely include but are not necessarily limited to PSR J1125$+$7819 at 820 MHz and PSR J0636$+$5128.
-There are a few pulsars where we quote scintillation bandwidths but not scintillation timescales or timescale upper limits; these pulsars all likely have scintillation timescales within 5$-$10 minutes of our observation length of 30 minutes, which results in many epochs with partially resolved scintles.
-For Table \ref{table_1}, the predicted $\Delta t_{\textrm{d}}$ values were calculated using transverse velocities derived from proper motions.
-Additionally, DM distances were used for calculating transverse velocities if $\sigma_{\textrm{PX}}/\textrm{PX}>0.25$.
-The values are weighted averages over all measured epochs.
-Scattering delays over time from this paper and \cite{Levin_Scat} can be found in Figure \ref{dmx_plots_3}.
-A more detailed discussion of these plots can be found in Section \ref{Dispersion Measure Variations}.
 In our new observations we were unable to measure scintillation parameters for five pulsars (PSRs J0023$+$4130, J1741$+$1451, B1953$+$29, J2017$+$0603, and J2214$+$3000) that had measureable parameters in \cite{Levin_Scat}.
 All of these pulsars had 10 or fewer usable observations in that paper and three of them had five or fewer usable measurements.
 For some of these pulsars, the scintles were too faint, or RFI corrupted too large a portion of each spectrum to obtain scintillation parameters.
 For example, in quite a few 1.5 GHz observations, the bottom 100--200 MHz of the band was completely corrupted by RFI, and so we either were unable to use many of those epochs or were forced to work with reduced-bandwidth data.
 In general, the number of measurements obtained on a pulsar-by-pulsar basis in this paper is still largely consistent with \cite{Levin_Scat} over a similar period of time.
 Some of the pulsars in Figure \ref{dmx_plots_3} show more variability in their scattering delays in our data than in \cite{Levin_Scat} (see PSR J1614--2230 for a good example of this).
 One reason for this is our ACF calculation method: \cite{Levin_Scat} limited their scintillation bandwidth estimates to integer multiples of the channel bandwidths, whereas our fit interpolated between bins, which means we had more possibilities for quoted scintillation bandwidths and therefore a higher likelihood of variation in our values.
 The errors in some pulsars are also noticeably larger in our data; this can be attributed largely to RFI, which resulted in larger finite scintle errors due to the smaller effective observing bands.